IBM/rpg-genai-data/docs/pages/vscode_ui.md

     ![Select Organization Attribution Prompt](../media/selectOrganizationAttributionPrompt.png)

-6. Fill in the fields in the **Attribution** tab will your relevant information.
+6. Fill in the fields in the **Attribution** tab with your relevant information.

     ![Attribution Tab](../media/attributionTab.png)